It's 3 AM. Your brain won't shut off.

 Breaking the Loop:

-- Set hard research deadlines (then stop)
+- Set hard research deadlines, then stop

-- Action generates information thinking canât provide
+- Action generates information that thinking can’t provide

 - Learn by doing, not just reading